 Get My Home Organized and Simplified

-The truth is, my home is much too small to own as much crap as I do.
+The truth is, my home has caused me so many headaches since I’ve moved in!
+We had to repair the fencing, sort out the Roofing Canberra, look into renovating the kitchen, and now, it is much too small to own as much crap as I do.
 That means it’s always much more cluttered than I want it to be.
 There’s always too much laundry, mostly because I own too many clothes-and to be honest, so does Chris.
 I need to get rid of stuff, and stop holding on to everything even if I think I’ll need it or wear it again.